 Whether you’re launching a personal brand or starting a small business, you need a website.
 Your website is your home on the internet.
 But building a website from scratch for the first time can be daunting — and expensive.

-In this article, we’re sharing seven of the best free website builders for small businesses and creators who want to create a website that looks good without hours of work or a hefty price tag.
+In this article, we’re sharing seven of the best website builders for small businesses and creators who want to create a website that looks good without hours of work or a hefty price tag.

 1. Podia